 No need for a worm sitter when you go away!

 Everything but the recent additions should look a bit brown and squishy but not black and mushy.
 Mould may grow on the contents and this can look anything like a grey beard to a white fluff- it's all quite normal.
 You shouldn't see many worms, as when you open the lid they should hurry to get out of the light.
 If they don't then something is out of balance.
 Check that you are not adding a lot more food to the wormery than usual and check that you have been adding your papery waste regularly.
 The best solution is to try mixing in lots of scrunched up newspaper with the mushy layers, stirring with a long stick.
 Sprinkle half a mug full of water over the surface of the mixed contents and leave without feeding for a week.
 What should my wormery smell like?

 Your wormery should smell like a forest floor - the damp leafy type smell you get when you are walking through a wood, if it doesn't then something is out of balance.
+What is bedding?

 Bedding is a woody based material, such as newspaper, shredded printing paper, peat moss, coir-coconut fibre or wood shavings.
 It is what your worms are delivered in and it's what they like to live in when they are not eating.
 Worms don't like to live in the rotting food and they also don't like living in their old poo.
 This is why it is important to keep up your additions of kitchen roll and shredded cardboard etc, so they always have a sanctuary to crawl to.
 What do I do if my kitchen caddy is suddenly overflowing?

 In times of increased food waste, such as Christmas, keep an eye on the waste in your kitchen caddy and make sure that the worms don't get suddenly get overloaded with old mince pies and sprout leaves- they won't be able to deal with it all.
 It will start to turn to a smelly mush and will ruin the delicate balance your worms have built up over time.
 You could feed these extras to your chickens.
 What do I do if everything looks all black and mushy and isn't composting?

 This would indicate that perhaps you have had an abnormal amount of scraps to give to your worms recently and they are struggling to keep up.
 Otherwise it could would be worth checking the wormery temperature, as it could also indicate that the wormery conditions are out of the 15-25° temperature range and the worms have gone into hibernation mode.
 If this is the case then they wouldn't be eating much.
 If the temperature isn't ideal then it would be best to move them to an area which is better suited to them.
 It could also mean that the moisture level is too high.